rjleyva/.config/README.md

-# RJ Leyva's dotfiles 🚀
+# RJ Leyva's .config files 🚀

 I’ve always believed that the tools we use not only shape our workflow but also influence our mindset and creativity.
 Inspired by Josean Martinez’s Neovim setup, I began my own journey to craft a personalized, efficient workspace.